Achieving High Accuracy with PINNs via Energy Natural Gradients: Conclusion

 \section{Conclusion}

 We propose to train physics informed neural networks with energy natural gradients, which correspond to the well-known concept of natural gradients combined with the geometric information of the Hessian in function space.
 We show that the energy natural gradient update direction corresponds to the Newton direction in function space, modulo an orthogonal projection onto the tangent space of the model.
-We demonstrate that this optimization can achieve highly accurate PINN solutions, well beyond the the accuracy that can be obtained with standard optimizers.
+We demonstrate experimentally that this optimization achieves highly accurate PINN solutions, well beyond the the accuracy that can be obtained with standard optimizers \mzz even if these methods are allowed several order of magnitude more computation time.
+The proposed method is compatible with arbitrary discretizations of the integrals appearing in the objective and the gram matrix as with arbitrary network architectures.
+Important future directions include the development of efficient implementations of energy natural gradients for large scale problems and the development of specialized initialization schemes. \eee